ircv3/ircv3-specifications/extensions/chathistory.md

 The special target `*` refers to all direct messages sent to or from the current user, regardless of the other party.
 This allows the client to retrieve conversations with users it is not yet aware of.

 A `timestamp` parameter MUST have the format `timestamp=YYYY-MM-DDThh:mm:ss.sssZ`, as in the [server-time][server-time] extension.
 A `msgid` parameter MUST have the format `msgid=foobar`, as in the [message-ids][message-ids] extension.

+The server MUST reply to this command using a [`batch`][batch].
+The type of the batch SHOULD be `chathistory`, and it SHOULD take a single additional parameter, the canonical name of the target being queried.
+If no content exists to return, an empty batch SHOULD be returned, in order to avoid the client waiting for a reply.

 #### Subcommands